-This is huge — partly because the Page Speed Insights tool does not measure CWVs, but also because in general, page experience is becoming more important to search engines and users alike.
+This is huge because age experience is becoming more important to search engines and users alike.
 Remember, site speed isn’t just about how fast your pages load.
 It’s also about perception — it must feel fast.
 Just the perception of a slow site can have devastating effects on conversion rates.
 Shaving milliseconds of time offloading can make a world of difference.
 And this is where Lighthouse is particularly useful from a technical SEO standpoint.
-These audits take a very practical approach — simulating the experience of a real world user visiting your site on an underpowered device with a 3G connection — to give developers, SEO Analysts, and webmasters the data and recommendations they need to improve performance.
+These audits take a very practical approach — simulating the experience of a real-world user visiting your site on an underpowered device with a 3G connection — to give developers, SEO Analysts, and webmasters the data and recommendations they need to improve performance.

 How does the Google Lighthouse report work?

 Users can only use Google Lighthouse report at the individual URL level right now.
 It works by collecting data from the browser, calculates scores, and then generates reports for the requested categories.
 The scores are based on a 1 to 100 point scale.
 And within each category, you can expand the section to see the explanation of the score, along with tips for improvement.

 To test multiple pages of your site, identify major page types (like your homepage), goal conversion points (like a demo signup page), common templates (like a calculator or other tool page), and run reports on each of these sample URLs.
 Save the data and to-do list of improvements that can be applied to these pages and other similar ones.